kazysmaster/gnome-shell-extension-lockkeys/README.md

 ![Screenshot](https://github.com/kazysmaster/gnome-shell-extension-lockkeys/raw/master/screenshot.png)

-The master branch supports gnome-shell 3.14
+The master branch supports gnome-shell 3.16

+The extension is available at http://extensions.gnome.org

+In order to manually install this extension, copy lockkeys@vaina.lt to the:
+~/.local/share/gnome-shell/extensions